In addition to bursaries, we run a number of courses and networking days in Wales for members each year. We also promote opportunities across the UK:

 The ICO provide staff of independent cinemas, film festivals and film societies access to industry leading best-practice exhibitor training.
 Since 2003, they have trained over 1,200 people from more than 900 organisations in 33 countries.

-Inclusive Cinema offers training to FAN members through face-to-face workshops and visit the website for hundred of tailored resources such as T.L.C (Trans loving care).
+Visit the website for hundreds of tailored resources such as T.L.C (Trans loving care) and Working-Class Inclusion.

 This unique, practical MA course is designed to fully immerse students on how to sell, market, distribute, retail and exhibit films, television and games in the digital age.